Frachtwerk/essencium-backend/MIGRATION.md

 ## Version `___`

+### UserService

-- The used super-constructor in the implementation of the `AbstractUserService` in your application has a new added parameter `AdminRightRoleCache adminRightRoleCache`.
+The used super-constructor in the implementation of the `AbstractUserService` in your application has a new added parameter `AdminRightRoleCache adminRightRoleCache`.
 You have to change it from
 ```java
 protected UserService(
     @NotNull UserRepository userRepository,